EunahYang/eunahyang.github.io/_projects/a2a.md

 Publicly available neuroimaging datasets typically provide preprocessed, parcellated data (e.g., brain connectomes) based on specific brain atlases as a pragmatic solution to maximize data accessibility and reuse under privacy, computational, and storage constraints.
 However, reliance on predefined parcellations limits interoperability, as structural or functional connectomes (FC) from different atlases cannot be directly compared due to variations in spatial distribution.
 Understanding and resolving these atlas-dependent differences is essential for improving reproducibility in connectome-based brain research.

-To address this interoperability challenge, we introduce a cross-atlas connectome transformation model by adapting the connectome transformation modeling framework (Yoo et al., 2022).
+To address this interoperability challenge, I introduce a cross-atlas connectome transformation model by adapting the connectome transformation modeling framework (Yoo et al., 2022).
 This approach learns low-dimensional representations and mapping between source and target parcellations through PCAs and PLS regression, allowing reconstruction of target-atlas whole-brain connectomes solely from one source-atlas representation without requiring raw fMRI data.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">